rocketmay/hashgraph-bootstrap/README.md

 Clone this repository into a folder using git

 Then run the following commands, which will install the dependencies for the hashgraph SDK in the hashgraph-bootstrap folder.
 (Make sure you changed directory in the terminal to the folder, per the steps above).
-Just using the defaults in npm init is fine:
 ```
 npm init
+  (follow the prompts to enter project information.
+Using the defaults is fine)
 npm install --save @hashgraph/sdk
 npm install --save dotenv
 ```